 Is microphone rejection the same thing as pickup pattern?

-No. Pickup pattern describes the mic’s directional shape, while rejection is about how well that directional behavior reduces unwanted sound in a real room.
-They are closely related, but rejection is the more practical home-use idea because it explains how the mic behaves around reflections, speaker bleed, and nearby sound sources.
+No. Pickup pattern describes the microphone’s directional shape.
+Rejection describes how well that directional behavior reduces unwanted sound in a real room.
+They are closely related, but rejection is the more practical home-use concept because it explains what happens around reflections, speaker bleed, and nearby sound sources.

 Why does microphone rejection matter in a home karaoke room?

-Because home rooms are full of nearby sound sources and reflections.
-TVs, speakers, walls, and other singers can all add spill around the mic.
-Better rejection helps the microphone stay more focused on the main voice, which can make karaoke feel cleaner and easier to manage in everyday use.
+Home rooms are full of nearby sound sources and reflections.
+TVs, speakers, walls, hard floors, and other voices can all add spill around the microphone.
+Better rejection helps the mic stay more focused on the main voice, which can make karaoke feel cleaner and easier to manage.

 Does good rejection mean the microphone hears only the singer?

 Yes.
-Two microphones can both be directional and still feel different in practice.
-One may keep the voice more focused while another may let more room spill and playback into the vocal signal.
-That difference is part of why real-room rejection matters beyond simple spec labels.
+Two microphones can both be directional and still behave differently in the same room.
+One may keep the voice more focused, while another may let more room spill and playback into the vocal signal.
+That is why real-room rejection matters beyond simple spec labels.

 If you want to turn this concept into better day-to-day singing results, the next step is learning how positioning and technique help the microphone work with you instead of against you.